Want your MIDI drums to sound more like the real thing? There are a number of techniques you can use to become a drum programming expert.

 Once you’ve dialed in the volume, tone, and reverb of your kit, there are a couple last mixing tools worth trying.

-Drum programming tends to sound a bit too pristine.
+Software instruments tend to sound a bit too pristine.
 Saturation adds natural artifacts to your sound that a recorded drum kit would have.

 Try using parallel saturation on your kit.
 Send your drum bus to an aux track and put a saturation plugin on it.